Physics with Nuclear Astrophysics BSc (Hons) or MPhys – 2022 entry

 There may be occasions when the delivery of your teaching is supported by postgraduate research students.
 The University has a set of procedures that govern the use of postgraduate research students in this way.

 We assess modules individually and award credits for the successful completion of each one.
-You will be assessed through a combination of examination and/or coursework, practical examinations and reports.
+You’ll be assessed through a combination of examination and/or coursework, practical examinations and reports.

 Please check individual module information to see full details at a module level.